12 Healthy Eating Changes to Make for a Spring Reset

 ‘Diets’ and tight food restrictions that cut out whole food groups put too much pressure on you, which is why you may cave and grab a cookie from the cookie jar… then maybe another… and another… and another.

-The reason this happens is because you have labelled it as “bad” or “forbidden,” which makes the humble cookie so much more desirable.
+The reason this happens is because you have labelled that food as “bad” or “forbidden,” which makes the humble cookie so much more desirable.

 When it comes to healthy eating, we say NO to rules and restrictions and YES to listening to what your body really needs to feel good.

 Instead, allow yourself to have a cookie and don’t feel guilty.
-But always make sure your number one priority is to nourish your mind and body by fuelling yourself with lots of fibre and nutrients – you may even be too full for that cookie!
+But always make sure your number one priority is to nourish your mind and body by fuelling yourself with lots of fibre and nutrients – you may notice that you are actually too full for that cookie!

 If your healthy eating goals look something like ‘I am cutting out sugar this week’ or ‘I’m only eating salads this week,’’ then the likelihood of you falling off the bandwagon is pretty high.
 Going cold-turkey is not sustainable.